INSaFLU/INSaFLU/README.md

 % ./install_execd
 ```

-Configure queues with this [help](https://peteris.rocks/blog/sun-grid-engine-installation-on-ubuntu-server/)
+Configure queues with this [help.](https://peteris.rocks/blog/sun-grid-engine-installation-on-ubuntu-server/)

-After the SGE configuration you need to have these queues in your system.
+After the SGE configuration you need to have these queue names in your system.

 ```
 queuename                      qtype resv/used/tot. load_avg arch          states